Prenatal nutrition: Background

-Barker's hypothesis – influences of birth weight on health in later life
+Barker's Hypothesis: the impact of in utero conditions on fetal growth and development

 The "Barker Hypothesis", or Thrifty phenotype, states that conditions during pregnancy will have long-term effects on adult health.
 Associated risk of lifelong diseases includes cardiovascular disease, type-2 diabetes, obesity, and hypertension.
 Babies born lighter in weight appear to have an increased rate of mortality than babies born at a heavier weight.
 This does not mean that heavy babies are less of a concern.
 Death rate would rise as birth weight increases beyond normal birth weight range.
 Therefore, it is important to maintain a healthy gestational weight gain throughout pregnancy for achieving the optimal infant birth weight.

 When this theory was first proposed, it was not well accepted and was met with much skepticism.
-The main criticism was that confounding variables such as environmental factors could attribute to many of the chronic diseases such that low birth weight alone should not be dictated as an independent risk factor.
-Subsequent research studies supporting the theory attempted to adjust these environmental factors and in turn, provided more convincing results with minimal confounding variables.
+The main criticism was that confounding variables—nutrition in early life, the rate of weight gain throughout childhood, and other environmental factors—could attribute to many of the chronic diseases first noted in these low birth-weight populations.
+Because of this, there was a lack of support for birth weight being recognized as an independent risk factor.
+Subsequent research studies aimed to adjust for these environmental factors and in turn, provided more convincing results with minimal confounding variables.

 "Barker's Hypothesis" is also known as "Fetal Programming Hypothesis".
 The word "programming" illustrates the idea that during critical periods in early fetal development, there are persisting changes in the body structure and function that are caused by environmental stimuli.
-This relates to the concept of developmental plasticity where our genes can express different ranges of physiological or morphological states responding to the environmental conditions during fetal development.
+This relates to the concept of developmental plasticity, which posits that genes are expressed in different ranges of physiological or morphological states as a response to the environmental conditions experienced during fetal development.
+Programming may be impacted by the mother's diet, and the implications of these changes can persist throughout a child's life.